 The planet’s forests are under threat.
 Some 36 football fields of forests are hacked, burned, and destroyed every minute.
 With each forest clearing, we lose about 135 species of animals, plants, and insects a day.

 Forests provide us with many benefits, including goods such as timber and paper.
-They help mitigate climate change by consuming the carbon dioxide we put into the air, while breathing out oxygen.
+They help mitigate Climate change by consuming the carbon dioxide we put into the air while breathing out oxygen.
 Tropical rainforests, like those in the Amazon, play a vital role in the water cycle by providing rain to the region.
-It is also estimated that rainforests contain more than half of anti-cancer plants identified so far.
+It is also estimated that rainforests contain more than half of the anti-cancer plants identified so far.

 Eighty percent of land-dwelling species establish homes in forests and the biodiversity ensures global food security and helps alleviate poverty during times of crisis.
 So, why are we destroying what’s left of the planet’s forest?